KiraYamato94/LasMonjas/README.md

 # GameModes

-This mods adds six gamemodes, which can be played on everymap including the custom one and Submerged.
+This mods adds seven gamemodes, which can be played on everymap including the custom one and Submerged.
 Mod roles won't spawn and map abilities (admin, sabotage, reports, emergency button...) can't be used on custom gamemodes.

 ## CaptureTheFlag